Prompt Engineering: Things You Must Know to Gain Maximum Value From Gen AI Tools

 The skills listed in these postings usually include technical proficiency in Python and data structures, experience in machine learning, natural language processing and large-scale model training.

-Gen AI and LLMs are definitely going to stay and companies are in a rush to find experts that could train them according to their needs.
+Gen AI models are definitely going to stay and companies are in a rush to find experts that could train them according to their needs.
 But whether it’s going to be a profession of its own in a year or two is an open question.
 From our perspective, it’ll most likely become one of the must-have skills for developers working with AI tools.

 “Does an AI developer require a prompt engineering skill?
 Yes and no: it depends on their tasks.
 If they work with LLMs, then definitely yes.
 Without this skill, they won’t get the results they want.”